leodido/dockerfiles/sphinxsearch:2.2.8/README.md

 Version: **2.2.8**

-You can read [the official changelog](http://sphinxsearch.com/bugs/changelog_page.php) the official changelog for details on changes.
+You can read [the official changelog](http://sphinxsearch.com/bugs/changelog_page.php) for details on changes.

 ## Content